Phil O'Donnell (footballer): Tributes

 Thousands of tributes from around the world were posted on the Internet.
 The club received hundreds of written tributes from fans as far as Korea and Ukraine, as well as many emotional messages from Sevilla FC, comparing O'Donnell's death to the similar fate of their player Antonio Puerta that August.
 Sevilla director of football Monchi said, "This is terrible news.
 Right now, my thoughts are with Phil's family and everybody at Motherwell.
 Unfortunately, with the death of Phil O'Donnell, Motherwell have suffered a similar tragedy to ours.
 Antonio Puerta died at the beginning of the season and I know how terrible the whole experience is.
 Sevilla will be available to help in any way that we are able, to heal the pain and sadness of this tragic loss."

 Motherwell announced the Main Stand at Fir Park would be renamed the "Phil O'Donnell Stand" as a permanent tribute and his team-mates paid their own personal tribute by having his signature embroidered on their strips for the remainder of the 2007–08 season.
 In November 2011, a permanent memorial to O'Donnell was erected on the side of the stand bearing his name.

 On 25 May 2008, a benefit match was held at Celtic Park in memory of O'Donnell with the proceeds going to various charities.
 The match was between a Celtic side drawn from their 1998 title-winning squad and a Motherwell side drawn from their 1991 Scottish Cup win.
 Other players such as David Clarkson and James McFadden played in the game.
 Henrik Larsson described the match as "a sad occasion but at the same time it's a kind of celebration for everything."
 The match finished 5–1, in front of 60,000.

-There is also the annual sponsored walk, started on 29 December 2008, to honour O'Donnell's memory.
+There is an annual sponsored walk, started on 29 December 2008, to honour O'Donnell's memory.
 The walk starts from Fir Park and ends at Celtic Park, the homes of two of O'Donnell's former clubs.
 The money raised from the walk goes directly to charities such as the British Heart Foundation and Mary's Meals.

 In December 2010, a number of fellow Scottish footballers that had played alongside Phil had thought of his family announced they would trek up Cotopaxi in Ecuador in memory of Phil to raise £100,000 for the British Heart Foundation.
-The trek is scheduled to take place in the summer of 2012.